An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Poisson regression

-The code for the specification in JAGS of a {\bf Poisson regression model} with fixed prior probability distributions for the model parameters is to follow.
-Note that we have included (but currently commented out) the alternative model specification for operating with exposures~$\tau$ and a rate parameter~$\lambda$.
+The code for the specification in Stan of a \textbf{Poisson regression model} with fixed prior probability distributions for the \textbf{model parameters} is to follow.
+This code, \href{https://github.com/hve1964/stanCodes/blob/master/poisRegFixed.stan}{\texttt{poisRegFixed.stan}}, and corresponding sample data are available from \href{https://github.com/hve1964/stanCodes}{\texttt{github.com/hve1964/stanCodes}}.\footnote{Note that in the generated quantities block of this Stan code the upper limit of $30\ln(2) \approx 20.79$ for the dimensionless logarithmic rate parameter in the \texttt{poisson\_log\_rng()} function has been respected in order to avoid a crash when compiling this code; cf. \href{https://mc-stan.org/docs/functions-reference/poisson-distribution-log-parameterization.html}{Stan Functions Reference (v2.30)} \ct{sta2022b}.}

-The corresponding code for the specification of a Poisson regression model in Stan when intending to perform HMC sampling is given in App.~\ref{sec:poisregstan}.

-Should one find that the empirical count data that one analysed is over-dispersed, which manifests itself by the property ${\rm E}(\boldsymbol{y}|\boldsymbol{X}, \boldsymbol{\beta}, I) \ll {\rm Var}(\boldsymbol{y}|\boldsymbol{X}, \boldsymbol{\beta}, I)$ (when near equality was expected initially), then a Gamma--Poisson mixture model is suggested as a viable alternative; cf., e.g., Gelman \emph{et al} (2014)~\ct[p~437f]{geletal2014}, or McElreath (2016)~\ct[p~350f]{mce2016}.
-The {\bf Gamma--Poisson probability distribution} is also referred to as negative binomial distribution.
+Should one find that the empirical count data that one analysed is over-dispersed, which manifests itself by the property $\mathrm{E}(\boldsymbol{y}|\boldsymbol{X}, \boldsymbol{\beta}, I) \ll \mathrm{Var}(\boldsymbol{y}|\boldsymbol{X}, \boldsymbol{\beta}, I)$ (when near equality for these two quantities was expected initially), then a \textbf{Gamma--Poisson mixture model} is suggested as a viable alternative; cf., e.g., Gelman \textit{et al} (2014)~\ct[p~437f]{geletal2014}, or McElreath (2020)~\ct[Sec.~12.1.]{mce2020a}.
+The \textbf{Gamma--Poisson probability distribution} is also referred to as negative binomial distribution.